Our expertise: the deployment of electro-mobility solutions adapted for regional environments

-At Transdev Canada, we have chosen to make a specific energy transition for school transportation in Quebec because of its dynamic local ecosystem and the fact that the energy produced locally is mostly hydroelectric, and therefore among the cleanest in the world.
-The introduction of these vehicles guarantees a 99% reduction in pollution in comparison with thermal vehicles.
+At Transdev Canada, we have chosen tomake a specific energy transition for school transportation in Quebecdue to thedynamic local ecosystem and the fact that the energy produced locally is mostly hydroelectric, making it among the cleanest in the world.
+The introduction of these vehicles guarantees a 99% reduction in pollution when comparedwith thermal vehicles.
+It also demonstrates our commitment to build a greener tomorrow for future generations and today’s passengers of our yellow buses.

 The Greater Paris region is adapting its transit network